cjolson1/Lagunitas-Quality-Assurance/README.md

 Load testing and endurance testing seem most useful to the expected usage of Lagunitas software which will likely endure sustained usage, with minimal high loads or spikes.

 #### Acceptance Tests

+Acceptance tests verify if the full system meets all requirements and if the program is prepped for delivery.
+You should have a set of pre-written scenarios and test cases that will be used to test the application.
+More ideas will be shared about the application and more tests can be performed on it to gauge its accuracy and the reasons why the project was initiated.
+Acceptance tests are not only intended to point out simple spelling mistakes, cosmetic errors, or interface gaps, but also to point out any bugs in the application that will result in system crashes or major errors in the application.
+By performing acceptance tests on an application, the testing team will deduce how the application will perform in production.

+Here is a <a href="https://blog.8thlight.com/doug-bradbury/2011/04/26/ten-ways-to-do-acceptance-testing-wrong.html">link</a> to some common mistakes that teams make when doing Acceptance Tests.

+There is a variety of software out there that can perform automated Acceptance Tests, and we suggest using [CasperJS](#casperjs).

+Here is a breakdown of the good and the bad with Selenium and Casper:

+Selenium WebDriver

+- **The good:** You can automate most browsers and mobile devices in many different programming languages.
+It’s pretty widely adopted across other frameworks as well, and can integrate with BDD tools such as Cucumber.
+There are meetups and conferences and Google Hangouts where you can find support.
+Selenium is pretty easy to pick up with some programming knowledge.
+You can also use Selenium Grid/Server or SauceLabs to run your tests in parallel across multiple machines.
+- **The bad:** Just because you can do almost anything doesn’t mean you should.
+It’s very tempting to try to make your test suite run on every browser and support mobile devices, but the maintenance cost is very high and it’ll take you a while to figure out how to make each browser’s driver work with your code.
+Utilizing Selenium’s capabilities to run across browsers and devices and in parallel on Sauce was a lot of effort for very little reward.
+I can remember only one instance where the other browsers caught a bug, because many cross-browser bugs are visual and won’t be caught by automation.
+All of that effort you spend maintaining can’t be spent making new tests, and you still have to manually check those browsers for visual bugs.
+- We would mainly recommend Selenium for large teams who intend to utilize the cross-platform and cross-browser testing features or use Sauce Labs.
+The maintenance cost will be high, but if you have the patience and bandwidth, go for it.
+Selenium is a widely-adopted and powerful tool for automation and can help you achieve your wildest automated testing dreams if you’re dedicated enough.

+CasperJS

+- **The good:** CasperJS’s <a href="http://docs.casperjs.org/en/latest/modules/">API</a> is incredibly helpful compared to the digging with Selenium.
+The tester module makes your passes and fails very clear, and the tester API is also nice to work with.
+You can write your tests in CoffeeScript or JavaScript, and if you can’t figure out how to do what you want in CasperJS you can do it in JavaScript or CoffeeScript.
+CasperJS is quick, light-weight, and easy to set up.
+There are very helpful getting started guides for beginners.
+Automated tests will most likely not completely replace manual testing, and headless browsing takes less time and minimizes the maintenance burden, because you’re not trying to figure out why your tests don’t work a certain way in one browser.
+This will leave you time for the inevitable manual testing, or for writing even more CasperJS scripts.
+While CasperJS doesn’t have quite as wide an adoption as Selenium, there are already a lot of great open-source tools to help you do a lot of cool things with it.
+- **The bad:** It’s a bit harder to get answers to your questions on the framework because of its newness.
+A lot of the tools that work with CasperJS are very new and still have bugs to work out, so you may invest a good chunk of time into them before realizing that they are not mature enough to use for your testing.
+Headless browsing is sometimes intimidating; debugging is not incredibly fun to do when you can’t see what your code is doing in a browser.
+CasperJS’s debug mode combined with its methods to capture screenshots are a good substitute in my opinion, but be patient when you start learning this framework.
+- CasperJS is a great tool for small teams like Lagunitas.
+The output of test passes and fails gets kind of unmanageable once you have a lot of test files, so you may want to look into writing something that outputs a digest of test results to avoid minutes of scrolling.
+Use this if you’re a small team who wants to make tests quickly.
+Use this if you know and love Javascript or Coffeescript and want to write your tests in one of those languages.
+Use this if you want to learn basic Javascript or Coffeescript.

+A detailed slideshow on how to perform using Selenium WebDriver can be found <a href="http://www.slideshare.net/NickBelhomme/mastering-selenium-for-automated-acceptance-tests/34-Setting_up_the_grid">here</a>.

+A rundown of acceptance testing in CasperJS can be found <a href="https://github.com/ivanoats/Full-Stack-JavaScript-Engineering/blob/master/casper/acceptance_testing_with_casperjs.md">here</a>.

 #### Session Based Testing
 Session based testing is when a developer takes 90 ± 45 minutes to try to find errors and break a program.
 It is very exploratory and spontaneous, as opposed to scripted testing with software.
 As a result, new errors can be found while also verifying software requirements.
 Session based testing in conjunction with more traditional, regimented testing is recommended by experts at Microsoft.